fmbot-discord/docs/docs/faq.md

 :( Please let us know why in the [support server](http://server.fmbot.xyz/).
 We're open to all feedback and happy to help.

-Or make your own Last.FM bot!
-You can export all guild members into a handy JSON format using `.export`, so your friends don't have to re-set their usernames.

 ---

 ### Is there any way to support the bot?